sahelyiyi/FederatedLearning/README.md

 See the implementation at [deep_learning_experiment.ipynb](https://github.com/sahelyiyi/FederatedLearning/blob/master/experiments/deep_learning_experiment.ipynb).
-(Just notice that loading the trained deep learning data and creating the corresponding graph is rather time consuming.)
+(Just note that loading the trained deep learning data and creating the corresponding graph is rather time consuming.)

 ## Contributing